garfix/nligems/doc/internals.md

 This text shows you some of the ideas and techniques used in this field, and highlights its choice points.
 It is certainly not necessary to use all of this information to create a useful NLI.
 Just pick the stuff you need.

-## Goals
+## Goal

-The goals of NLI follow from this definition:
+The goal of NLI follow from this definition:

 > An NLI allows a user to interact with a knowledge source through natural language.
 The system must understand the intent of the user's input, use common sense to process it and respond in a helpful manner.

-I will now explore these goals.
+I will now explore this goal.

 ## Interaction